HEMING1800/hello-world/README.md

 Hi there!

-I am a student of CS.
+I am a Game Design student.